 Mass flow rate is directly correlated with the moisture content of 3D printed filament.
 Higher moisture content yields the lowest viscosity and the highest mass flow rate.
 While high flow rates are generally desirable, an unregulated flow rate leads to over extrusion.

 Because some 3D printing filaments are hygroscopic, meaning that they absorb moisture from the air, prolonged exposure to even moderately humid room air causes moisture saturation.
 After 150 hours in standard conditions, PLA filament may swell up to 40 micrometers before reaching its saturation point.
 3D printers rely on tight tolerances and extremely small layer heights.
 Before the print even gets underway, an increased filament diameter of even 20 – 40 microns, (roughly the width of a human hair) can derail a build before it ever begins.

 3D Printing Filaments That Should Never Be Stored In Ambient Air

 Nylon, polycarbonate, and copolyester filaments all suffer ailments when exposed to moisture for extended periods of time.

 PLA is an organic material that readily absorbs moisture, and is extremely sensitive to trace water content.
-Moisture also effects the diameter of filament when it in storage.
+Moisture also affects the diameter of the filament when it in storage.

 Because PVA is a soluble support material, its ability to absorb water is a fundamental characteristic.
 Even mild humidity is enough to ruin an entire spool of unsealed filament.